jamsocket/aper/book/src/introduction.md

 accessing the current time, non-determistic random number generators, or external data in `apply` is a violation of #3.

-## Keeping State in Sync
+### Keeping State in Sync

-In principal, the way that Aper keeps state in sync is pretty simple: when a client connects, they receive a full copy of the latest copy of the state.
+In principle, the way that Aper keeps state in sync is pretty simple: when a client connects, they receive a full copy of the latest copy of the state.
 Thereafter, they receive a real-time stream of `Transition`s.
 Every client receives the same transitions in the same order, so their states are updated in lockstep. **This is why it's important that `apply` is deterministic.** If it were not, states could become divergent even if they received the same transition stream.

 Note that for this model to work, the client can't immediately apply a transition to its local state, because the client doesn't know whether another client is sending the server a transition at the same time.
 The client has two options: